Falls from Height at Work Claims

 • Lack of anti-slip protection

-What should my employer do to protect me from experiencing a fall from height?
+What should my employer do to protect me?

 The Work at Height Regulations 2005 states that employers must ensure that the following requirements are met to ensure the safety of their staff whilst working at height: